 With many choices of grit and a guide system for consistent angles, the Wicked Edge Sharpener gives you the tools to sharpen any knife without any experience.

-- The Wicked Edge is MUCH more versatile and leaves your knives far sharper, but you actually have to spend some time and burn some calories to use it.
+- The Wicked Edge is much more versatile and leaves your knives far sharper, but you actually have to spend some time and burn some calories to use it.

-If you care about the angle of your knives, you want the option to reprofile things occasionally, and you’re enticed by the idea of having multiple whetstones with grits ranging from 200 to 1600, the Wicked Edge sharpening system is an excellent option.
+If you care about the angle of your knives, you want the option to re-profile things occasionally, and you’re enticed by the idea of having multiple whetstones with grits ranging from 200 to 1600, the Wicked Edge sharpening system is an excellent option.

 There are multiple packages available with the system, each containing a different array of whetstones.
 Be sure to choose one that includes the options you’re interested in.

-Warthog Sharpeners V-Sharp Classic 2
+5. Warthog Sharpeners V-Sharp Classic 2

-The Warthog holds knives in place steadily and has a sharpening rod on each side to enable you to grind a symmetrical edge twice as fast.
+The Warthog holds knives steadily in place and has a sharpening rod on each side to enable you to grind a symmetrical edge twice as fast.
 The adjustable angles are great for working with a variety of knives.